Null-MC/Chronos-RP/README.md

-# Material-Test
+# Chronos (test RP)
-A Minecraft Resource Pack designed for testing shader PBR features. **Not for gameplay use**.
+A Minecraft resource-pack specifically made for the Chronos shader.

 ## Releases
-You can find them under _Assets_ in the [Releases](https://github.com/null511/MCRP-Material-Test/releases) section.
+You can find them under _Assets_ in the [Releases](https://github.com/null511/MCRP-Chronos/releases) section.

-\*The LabPbr 32x release is the recommended version.

 ## Usage